raspberrypilearning/charting-champions/en/step_5.md

 --- task ---

-To display fewer items on the chart, you can slice the `lines` list from the end as well as from the start.
-You used `lines[1:]` to start from the string at position `1`.
-If you use `lines[:5]`, Python will skip every item with an index of `5` or higher.
+To display fewer items on the chart, only `add()` a certain number of items from the `lines` list.

+You can use `range()` to make a list of numbers, then you can use those numbers as list indexes.
+For example, you could print the first five items on a list with this code:

+--- code ---
+---
+language: python
+filename: main.py
+---

+for i in range(5):
+  print(my_list[i])

+--- /code ---

 --- /task ---